Magyartanulas/magyartanulas.github.io/phrases_verb-intro.md

 * Telihold volt a minap éjszaka. - (There was a full moon the other night.)
 * Nemrég otthon voltam és a karácsonyra. - (I was at home recently for Christmas.)

+`meg-` is a prefix that adds telicity to verbs, [which is explained here.](https://magyartanulas.github.io/coverbs_telicity)

 ---

 There are other verbs that end with sibilant endings `s, sz, z, zs`.
 Because of this, some of the conjugation is changed.